nibscbioinformatics/nf-core-conva/README.md

 ## Documentation

-The nf-core/conva pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/conva/usage) and [output](https://nf-co.re/conva/output).
+The nf-core-conva pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/conva/usage) and [output](https://nf-co.re/conva/output).

 ## Credits